Office of International Education

 Domestic Study

-Undocumented or DACA students interested in a domestic study out of residence should reach out to Camila Nardozzi, Director of the OIE, for more information.
+Students with specific questions about eligibility for domestic study out of residence should reach out to Camila Nardozzi, Director of the OIE, for more information.